Flat 50% OFF - Limited Time Only!

 s_blog-post

-If you are a business owner or a professional who makes payments to other professionals or technical experts for their services, you need to be aware of Section 194J of the Income Tax Act, 1961.
-This section deals with the deduction of tax at source (TDS) from such payments made to a resident.
+If you are a business owner or a professional making payments to other professionals or technical experts, understanding Section 194J of the Income Tax Act, 1961 is essential.

-By the end of this post, you will have a clear understanding of Section 194J and its implications for your business.
-You will also learn some tips and best practices to avoid any errors or penalties related to this section.
+By the end of this guide, you’ll have a clear understanding of Section 194J, its implications for your business, and practical tips to ensure compliance.

 What are the types of Payments Covered under Section 194J?